lukesturgeon/SyntheticAerialRobotics/README.md

 ## Arduino ##

 #### AccelStepper_x4
 A working sketch that allows serial communication to control and calibrate four stepper motors simultaniously.
+At it's core is the Calibrated_AccelStepper class which extends the awesome [AccelStepper library](http://www.airspayce.com/mikem/arduino/AccelStepper/) to include a calibration method using a limit switch to wind in and then unwind the cables.

 ##### Commands
-- 1,2,3,4 : four ints to move each motor to the new length in MM
+- 1,2,3,4 : four long int to move each motor to the new length in MM
 - s : sleep
 - w : wake
 - u : unlock